 Sound political stewardship leads to the efficient use of resources, improved quality of services, and the effective engagement of all actors in the health system.
-In developing countries, the private health sector is large and fragmented, and the public sector is poorly equipped to steward the private sector.
-The policy environment can also create barriers, often preventing the private sector from providing quality health services, products, and information.
-In many cases, the private sector is excluded from government strategies and policies, and the absence of the clear articulation of its role makes public-private engagement challenging.
-Stewardship requires government staff with new skills who can make the necessary policy changes, establish fair legal and regulatory frameworks, actively engage the private sector, and create effective partnerships to complement government strategies to improve health.
+Many countries struggle to steward the private health sector because it is fragmented and not well integrated into the health system.
+In many cases, the private health sector is excluded from government strategies and policies, and the absence of the clear articulation of its role makes public-private engagement challenging.
+Unintentionally, the policy environment can create barriers that prevent the private sector from providing quality health services, products, and information.

-- Conducting assessments to establish a solid base of knowledge and understanding and identify policy barriers and needed incentives to create a market for private providers
+- Conducting assessments to establish a solid base of knowledge and identify policy barriers and needed incentives to create a market for the private health sector.

 Examples of our work

 SHOPS Plus conducted a 32-country scan to document the legislation, policies, and regulations that currently affect the types of family planning methods pharmacies and drug shops can provide and how they provide them.
 Family planning stakeholders—including donors, governments, and implementing partners—can use this information to contextualize barriers and enablers for policy reforms.